kidscansaveanimals/Club15-Lab001-ComputerVision/README.md

     This item should have the same name as you entered in the steps before.
 (Like: club15-maya or club15-yourName)

+    Clicking the name takes you to App Service's detailed page, where you can find address of your WebApp.

     ![Deploy ARM Resource Group](images/WebApp-05.png)

 1. Access the WebApp by clicking `URL`